Those women longed for the touch of others' lips, and thus invited their kisses: Series and episode background

-Hideaki Anno and Akio Satsukawa wrote the screenplay, while Junichi Sato produced the storyboards under the pseudonym Kiichi Hadame.
-Sato, who previously worked on Sailor Moon, wrote episodes with important moments between Misato and Kaji, like the twelve-first.
+Hideaki Anno and Akio Satsukawa wrote the screenplay, while Jun'ichi Satō produced the storyboards under the pseudonym Kiichi Hadame.
+Satō, who previously worked on Sailor Moon, wrote episodes with important moments between Misato and Kaji, like the twelve-first.
 Naoyasu Habu served as director, with Masahiko Ohtsuka as assistant director.
 Shunji Suzuki worked as chief animator with Katsuichi Nakayama and Naoya Furukawa as assistant chief animators, while Mitsuo Iso and Takeshi Honda served as assistant character designers.
 Production involved other studios besides Gainax, such as Cosmos, Studio Mark, and FAI International.
 In an interview, Satsukawa stated that the fifteenth one is the Neon Genesis Evangelion episode in which his personality is reflected the most, as there is no Angel and only one scene with the Evangelions.

-In the wedding scene with Misato, Ritsuko and Kaji, Misato fixes Kaji's tie and he thanks her in a close-up.
-Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, stated that the use of close-ups is typical of Sato's style.
-According to Sato, the original storyboard for the scene where Kaji kisses Misato did not specify whether Misato's hands should remain dangling or hug Kaji's back, and Anno made a decision later; in the final version Misato raises her hands and then lowers them again, as if she was hesitating over whether or not she should accept Kaji's kiss.
-Mitsuo Iso also contributed to "Those women longed for the touch of others' lips, and thus invited their kisses" as designer of the Angel Lilith.
-During the kiss between Shinji and Asuka, Shinji's voice actress Megumi Ogata held her breath throughout the scene.
-Furthermore, to voice Asuka's gargle after the kiss, her voice actress Yuko Miyamura actually gargled in front of her microphone.
-Miki Nagasawa, Koichi Nagano, Fumihiko Tachiki, Koichi Yamadera, Junko Iwao and Tomokazu Seki, members of the series' primary voice staff, also voiced several unidentified background characters over the course of the episode.